HOW LONG DOES IT REALLY TAKE TO BECOME FLUENT IN ENGLISH?

 - Get help and feedback.
 Those 1,200 hours are going to go by a lot faster if you incorporate these two things into your studies.
 If you get help, for example, to know what you should be studying, and in what order, and you get the right materials, it will help you spend your time more wisely doing the studying you need to get done.
 Feedback is super important because there are so many things you might not be aware of, and therefore don’t know.
 For example, if you’re learning English, and you keep making the same mistakes, or you have the same doubts each time you make a certain sentence, you’re not progressing.
 You need to get that feedback in order to get those corrections and learn to improve your language skills. “-gonaturalenglish.com”

-Now that we have an idea of how is the process to learn a new language, and how much effort we have to put on it to learn properly, let’s get started!!!!
+Now that we have an idea of how is the process to learn a new language, and how much effort we have to put into it to learn properly, let’s get started!!!!

 Our team of native speakers teachers can help you achieve your goals!

-The new semester is going to start on JANUARY 6th 2020, and the registration for new students is NOW OPEN.
-Come to study with us and make 2020 the year of your success!
+The new semester is going to start in AUGUST 2021, and the registration for new students is NOW OPEN.
+Come to study with us and make 2021 the year of your success!

 Information sources – gonaturalenglish.com